How to Insert Image Inside a Cell in Google Sheets (3 Methods)

 For more details, refer to the official Google Sheets documentation.

 Common mistake: Copying and pasting an image places it over the cells as a floating object.
-To fix this, select the image, click the three-dot menu icon in the top-right corner of the image, and choose Put image in selected cell.
+If an image appears over the grid instead of inside the cell, select the image, open the three-dot menu, and choose Put image in selected cell.

 Limitations

-The Insert Menu works for single images, but it becomes slow when you need images in many rows.
-The IMAGE function provides a faster, formula-based approach - particularly useful when you already have a list of image URLs.
+The Insert menu works for single images, but it becomes slow when you need images in many rows.
+The IMAGE function is faster when you already have a list of direct image URLs.
+For bulk uploads with previews and file details, see how to mass upload images in Google Sheets automatically.

 Inserting Images Using the IMAGE Function